dtone/handbook/handbook/code-review.md

 - Code is appropriately documented.
 - The code conforms to our style guides.

-## Writing code-review description
+## Writing code-review description & commit message

 When you are author getting ready to submit your fresh change for code-review.
 Always pay attention to the description of the code-review request.
 A description is a public record of **what** change is being made and **why** it was made.
+For writing good description apply the same principles as for writing a good commit message.
+Therefore we are going to cover them together.
+For more, read [A Note About Git Commit Messages](https://tbaggery.com/2008/04/19/a-note-about-git-commit-messages.html) from Tim Pope and [How to Write a Git Commit Message](https://chris.beams.io/posts/git-commit/) from Chris Beams.

+Summary of key principles of the good description or commit message:

+- Separate subject from body with a blank line.
+- Limit the subject line to 50 characters.
+- Capitalize the subject line.
+- Do not end the subject line with a period.
+- Use the imperative mood in the subject line.
+- Wrap the body at 72 characters for git commit messages.
+- Use the body to explain what and why vs. how.

+Please check out also specifics for creating merge requests in our [gitlab](gitlab/intro.html#merge-requests-mr).

 ### First Line

 - Short summary of what is being done.
+- Limited to 50 characters.
 - Complete sentence, written as though it was an order.
+But without the period at the end of the line.
 - Followed by an empty line.

 The first line of a description should be a short summary of specifically what is being done by the change followed by a blank line.
 This holds true for any commit in our version control. *Title* of the merge-request in GitLab will become the first line in the commit message, when merged.
 Pay attention to your titles.